aneeshdurg/AdventOfCode/2022/README.md

 I've done a little go in the past, but I'm always amazed by how easy it is to parallelize code.
 Overall, a solid language, with some minor quirks.

+# Day 16 - groovy

+Part1 was fun, part2 was hard and I couldn't get a fast working solution.
+Groovy is cool, but the actors model is a bit complex. go was a lot better at making multi-threading intuitive.

+# Day 21

+Life/work got in the way for the last few days.
+I stumbled a bit on my "learn new languages" quest today and just used python/c++.
+But to make my life hard I tried to generate a c++ solution with python.
+My initial goal was to make a program that evaluates everything as constexprs, but for part2 that proved difficult, so I gave up and brute forced a solution.
+The total runtime is under a second anyway.